Thierry Henry notes positive changes in his return to MLS

 “And when you succeed at what you wanted to do or planned to do for a game or a training session, the players are buying it a bit more because they can feel it a bit better.”

-It is Henry’s second stint as a head coach.
-He had a difficult three-month tenure coaching Monaco, the club he played for as a youth.
-Before that, he coached the forwards for Belgium, which reached the 2018 World Cup semifinal.
+It is Henry’s second stint as a head coach: He had a difficult three-month tenure coaching Monaco, the club he played for as a youth.
+Before that, he coached the forwards for Belgium, which reached the 2018 World Cup semifinals.

 As a player, Henry is France’s all-time top scorer and a winner of the 1998 World Cup and 2000 European Championship.
 He retired from international play in 2010 with 51 goals in 123 appearances.